XiBBaL/Newtoki_Link_Tracker/README.md

 # newtoki_link_tracker
-**This program keeps track of url addresses of newtoki.com that keep changing and opens it automatically.**
+**This program keeps track of url addresses (only for newtoki.com) that keep changing and opens it automatically.**

 <br/>